emreercn/TaskMaster/README.md

 # TaskMaster
 Basic Planning App with Python PyQt5 and QtDesigner.
-SQL for database.
+SQLite for database.